 When Unbounce reduced the number of session times they offered from four down to three, they actually received a 17% increase in the number of people choosing a time and signing up for their webinar.

-Limit the amount of choices you offer people in the design of your marketing content, particularly if the difference between those choices is minimal.
+Limit the number of choices you offer people in the design of your marketing content, particularly if the difference between those choices is minimal.
 This makes it easier for people to choose the best option for them and increases the number of people who will make a decision and convert.

-So to make it easier for people to convert, they redesigned the signup process for those who download the app via a referral from a friend.
+So, to make it easier for people to convert, they redesigned the signup process for those who download the app via a referral from a friend.

 Now that you understand the principles of beautiful design and have seen how leading brands use those principles to drive business results, you’re going to need the right tools to start executing.

 Squarespace is a website creation tool that gives marketers everything they need to create beautiful websites.
-With built-in functionality to add galleries, blogs, forms, online stores and more, marketers can create a full-featured, beautiful website with ease.
-What sets Squarespace apart from other website creation tools is their range of beautiful templates and their incredibly easy to use editor, which allows you to edit your site by simply dragging elements around the page, dropping photos and videos in, and more.
+With built-in functionality to add galleries, blogs, forms, online stores, and more, marketers can create a full-featured, beautiful website with ease.
+What sets Squarespace apart from other website creation tools is their range of beautiful templates and their incredibly easy-to-use editor, which allows you to edit your site by simply dragging elements around the page, dropping photos and videos in, and more.

 Below are examples of some beautiful websites created by marketers like you using Squarespace: